-The First Senate of the Federal Constitutional Court has ruled that the provisions of the TKG and the StPO on data retention are not compatible with Article 10 (1) of the Basic Law.
+The First Senate of the Federal Constitutional Court has ruled that the provisions of the Telecommunications Act (TKG) and the Code of Criminal Procedure (StPO) concerning data retention are incompatible with Article 10, Paragraph 1 of the Basic Law.

 The decision is essentially based on the following considerations:

-1. no preliminary ruling procedure before the European Court of Justice
+1. No Preliminary Ruling Procedure before the European Court of Justice

-A six-month storage of telecommunications traffic data without a reason for qualified uses in the context of criminal prosecution, the prevention of danger and the tasks of the intelligence services, as provided for in §§ 113a, 113b TKG, is not per se incompatible with Article 10 GG.
-If it is designed in a way that sufficiently takes into account the particular weight of the intrusion, the storage of telecommunications traffic data without any reason is not in itself subject to the strict prohibition of data retention within the meaning of the case law of the Federal Constitutional Court.
-Incorporated into a legal formulation that is adequate for the encroachment, it can satisfy the requirements of proportionality.
+A six-month indiscriminate storage of telecommunications traffic data for qualified uses within the scope of criminal prosecution, averting dangers, and intelligence service tasks, as mandated by Sections 113a, 113b TKG, is not inherently incompatible with Article 10 of the Basic Law.
+If designed in a way that adequately considers the particular weight of the intervention involved, indiscriminate storage of telecommunications traffic data does not, as such, fall under the strict prohibition of precautionary data storage as defined by the jurisprudence of the Federal Constitutional Court.
+Integrated into a legal framework adequate to the intervention, it can meet the requirements of proportionality.

 Nevertheless, such storage can be compatible with Article 10 (1) of the Basic Law under certain conditions.
 First of all, it is decisive that the planned storage of telecommunications traffic data is not realised directly by the state, but through an obligation of the private service providers.
 The data is thus not yet merged during the storage itself, but remains distributed among many individual companies and is not directly available to the state as a whole.
 The storage of telecommunication traffic data for six months is also not a measure that would be designed for a total recording of the communication or activities of citizens as a whole.
 Rather, it ties in with the special significance of telecommunications in the modern world in a way that remains limited and reacts to the specific potential danger associated with it.
 A reconstruction of telecommunications connections is therefore of particular importance for effective law enforcement and danger prevention.